JonathanLorimer/jonathanlorimer.github.io/site/posts/nix-thesis.md

 - Dependency identification, compatibility of the software provided with dependency requirements, and location on the system (finding the dependency)
 - Implicit environment state: configuration files, an initialized database, system architectures.
-- Distinguishing between buildtime and runtime dependencies.
+- Distinguishing between build time and runtime dependencies.

 These problems can be classed into two broader buckets: identification and realization.[^5] I think that identification is more closely related to